BiscDaBiscuit/BiscDaBiscuit/README.md

 ### Hi there,👋 im BiscDaBiscuit or Bisc for short!

+**Currently Working On:** *A edited version of Hazard Nuker created by Rdimo!
+I am not skidding and I will only be adding to Hazard Nuker not taking away.

 ---

 *I am a programmer who focuses on python and ethical hacking and vise versa!